 Figure 1.
 General election vote intention of Yes and No voters 2014-2015.

 In this paper we show that voting in the referendum precipitated switching party allegiance in Scotland.
-This resulted not from a process of persuasion, where some voters became convinced of the case for Scottish independence and subsequently switched the SNP, but through the changing alignments between support for Scottish independence and support for the Labour party.
+This resulted not from a process of persuasion, where some voters became convinced of the case for Scottish independence and subsequently switched to the SNP, but through the changing alignments between support for Scottish independence and support for the Labour party.
 Having voted in favour of Scottish independence, Yes supporters could not reconcile themselves with supporting a unionist political party.

 Attitudes, behaviour and identity

 The argument that electoral events may themselves have feedback effects on political alignments is not new.
-In particular, it has been suggested that how people vote influences party identification by as well as the reverse (Markus and Converse 1979).
+In particular, it has been suggested that how people vote influences party identification as well as the reverse (Markus and Converse 1979).
 It is long established in social psychology that as well as attitudes leading to behaviour, behaviour can lead to attitude formation and change.
 Prominent examples of psychological theories that predict a change in attitudes arising from changes in behaviour include cognitive dissonance (Festinger 1957), balance theory (Heider 1958), and self-perception theory (Bem 1967).

 In the political domain, voters engage in motivated reasoning in order to reconcile new political information with their pre-existing views and behaviours (Lodge and Taber 2013).
 In general motivated reasoning tends to increase the stability of political attitudes and alignments and the act of voting itself can buttress voters’ affective orientations towards a pre-existing attitude or affiliation.
 Dinas (2014) demonstrates that people reinforce their partisan predispositions by voting for their preferred party, arguing that voting provides signals of group identity, which in turn strengthens people's partisan ties.
 However the same process can lead to change in political attitudes and alignments in the event of one-off or idiosyncratic political behaviours.
 Bølstad et al (2013) reveal a positive effect of the act of voting tactically on preferences for the party voted for, attributing this to the reduction of cognitive dissonance – having voted for a party it is harder to dislike that party and easier to like it.